F is for Family: Keeping Families on the Front Line of their Child’s Intervention Services

-By Kimberly Hile, Ed.M.
+By Kimberly Hile, Ph.D.

 Families entering the “world” of early intervention or early childhood special education do so under a wide variety of circumstances.
 For some, this may be their first time as a parent; therefore they may have limited awareness of the supports available for their family.
 Others may have walked through a similar journey before and understand their role in the process.
 Still others may come from a place of uncertainty or even resistance to accepting the fact that their family story may follow a different path than what they initially envisioned.